When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 So Good It Hurts

-Wish is a powerful story that may cause a few tears, but don’t let that put you off.
-Stories like this are important.
-They bring your child’s sense of compassion and emotional awareness to the forefront.
+Wish is a powerful story that may cause a few tears, but don’t let that scare you off.
+Stories like this build compassion and emotional awareness.

-Charlie is a little girl who comes from a broken home.
-She expends almost all her energy wishing for the one thing she wants most in the world, but soon learns that what she wants and needs are two different things.
+Charlie is a girl from a broken home.
+She spends her energy wishing for the one thing she wants most, but soon learns that what she wants and what she needs are different.
+It is a touching, bittersweet look at the concept of “found family” that resonates deeply with kids.

 Product Specs